citusdata/pgmasq/README.md

 # pgmasq

-Pgmasq transparently forward transactions from a hot standby to a primary to enable DDL and DML from any node.
+Pgmasq is an extension that transparently forwards transactions from a hot standby to a primary to enable DDL and DML from any node.

 # Installation